8/1/2024

 Matt Lucey

 All right.
-So in regards to our refineries and where they fall, I think if someone's going to step back and do that analysis, they must break down.
-You can't put all the refineries in the country and break them down a quartile.
+So in regards to our refineries and where they fall, I think if someone's going to step back and do that analysis, they must break down You can't put all the refineries in the country and break them down in quartile.
 You have to put them in the markets in which they operate.
-And the East Coast, as we've talked about before, is structurally short and has gotten substantially more structurally short over the last number of years.
-And so our assets within the pad, I think, line up very, very well, quite frankly.
-We are the only refining capacity on the East Coast that has the complexity that we do to be able to process any crews in the world.
-You go out to the West Coast.
-Again, these are these plants do not compete with the lowest cost provider in the Gulf Coast.
-But the lowest cost provider in the Gulf Coast has impediment to get their products into these markets.
-Obviously, Colonial is full and the islandized market that is California has unique blends.
-Our assets on the West Coast, I believe, are top quartile assets.
-And I think we'll be able to demonstrate that over time.
+And, you know, the East Coast, as we talked about before, is structurally short and has gotten substantially more structurally short over the last number of years.
+And so our assets within the pad, I think, line up. very, very well, quite frankly.
+It's the only refining capacity on the East Coast that has the complexity that we do to be able to process any crudes in the world.
+You go out to the West Coast, again, these plants do not compete with the lowest cost provider in the Gulf Coast, but the lowest cost provider in the Gulf Coast has impediment to get their products into these markets.
+Obviously, Colonial is full, and the islandized market that is California has unique blends.
+Our assets on the West Coast, I believe, are top quartile assets, and I think we'll be able to demonstrate that over time.
 Our differentiating factor at Chalmette is obviously having a renewable diesel business there.
-But broadly speaking, we as a company are more bullish, our coastal refining kit going into this next cycle than the previous cycle.
-So I think over time, having access to waterborne crews and having access to heavy and sour grades of crude will be more advantaged than it was the previous cycle.
-Previous cycle, call it from 10 to 19.
-And then Toledo.
-Toledo has been a horse for us since the day we bought it.
-Indeed, today is our most profitable refinery.
-The refinery has always been able to distinguish itself.
-It doesn't have it doesn't run heavy and sour grades as other attributes with a very high high value product make and the total value products or total yield.
+But broadly speaking, we as a company are more bullish our coastal refining kit going into this next cycle than the previous cycle.
+So I think over time, having access to waterborne crudes and having access to heavy and sour grades of crude um will will be more advantaged uh than it was the previous cycle previous cycle call it from 10 to 19. um and then toledo toledo's been a horse for us since the day we bought it indeed today is our most profitable refinery the refinery has always been able to distinguish itself while it doesn't have it doesn't run heavy and sour grades it has other attributes with a very high high value product make and the total value products or total yield.
 We got more products than we put in crude and feedstocks at Toledo, which is a big advantage.
-Mike, do you want to talk about
+Mike, do you want to talk about turnarounds?

 speaker